 And, as some say, the horse is the greatest athlete in the world.
 Imagine the athlete we'd get if we got this mutated, inflammatory wheat out of their diets as well.

 The rest of the story

 We also now live in an industrial toxic world; there’s chlorine and fluoride in our water; irradiation, pasteurisation and homogenisation of our foods; crop spraying, chemtrails and electro-smog (think cell phones and their towers which emit radiation).
 Our air and water is contaminated and our soil is sick - you only have to look at the trees to see they’re gradually dying.
+Another horrid example - both mercury and aluminum are toxins included in most vaccines; individually they wreak havoc, but together they're like a nuclear bomb hitting the nervous system.
 The list goes on.
-I repeat this a lot on this website, so apologies in advance.
+I say this a lot on this website, so apologies in advance.